Spinal Injury Cases and Maryland Workers Compensation

-Are doctors indicated a need for ongoing treatment
+Are doctors indicated a need for ongoing treatment to the back?

 Expected future medical care usually has more of an effect on settlement than on permanency however it can be a factor that influences the permanency award.
 If the injured worker fully recovers from the Maryland work injury then he will not benefit from the argument that future medical treatment is expected.
 However, if a doctor is stating that there may be future treatment needed, or if the injured employees attorney is rehearsed in spotting likelihood of future treatment a higher settlement demand can be expected.
 For example, in a great majority of spinal surgery cases I have handled there is often expected future medical treatment.
 In the instance above, a minimally invasive discectomy will occasionally lead to the need for a more invasive fusion.
 (This is of course my opinion as an attorney and not a physician.
 Further inquiry should be with a qualified spinal surgeon.)

 Amount of treatment obtained will directly affect the value of any back injury case in Maryland workers compensation